-This Appendix provides an overview of various assessment perspectives intended to promote fair assessment and evaluation and increase students' role and responsibility in their own ongoing assessment.
+This appendix provides an overview of various assessment perspectives intended to promote fair assessment and evaluation and increase students' role and responsibility in their own ongoing assessment.
 Some actual assessment instruments that are proving to be effective in today's classrooms are also included.

 Teachers are encouraged to review the Senior Years Science Teachers' Handbook (see SYSTH, Chapter 15: Assessing and Evaluating Science Learning).
+Further information is also provided in Senior 3 English Language Arts: A Foundation for Implementation (Manitoba Education and Training), abbreviated as Senior 3 ELA on the following pages.